JunYuHuang/top-chess-cli/Planning.md

   - update chess notation parser to accept short algebraic notation with abbreviations
   - allow players to propose (agree or reject) a draw
   - allow a player to resign or forfeit the game (to let the opposing player to win by choice)
-  - uses ASCII characters to represent the game pieces
+  - represent the game pieces by 2-letter alphabet chars e.g. `bP` for a Black Pawn
-    - e.g. `♟︎` for black pawn
   - game turn screen displays
     - pieces captured by white
     - pieces captured by black